ENC Nature Camps

-- Staff First Aid kits will now include extra masks, hand sanitizer, gloves etc. Your child will be expected to apply their own sunscreen throughout the day.
+- Staff First Aid kits include extra masks, hand sanitizer, gloves etc. Your child will be expected to apply their own sunscreen throughout the day.
 Please make sure your child is already wearing sunscreen when they arrive to the ENC in the morning.

 Camp Group Size

 - Our ENC camps continue to maintain a smaller camper to teacher ratio than we typically offer.
 Under these modified camp protocols, camp groups will never exceed 10 campers per naturalist.
 Camp groups will also include at least 1 teenage Leader in Training.